 Mobile Robotic Drive Units Future warehouse picking in the major distribution centers will be orchestrated by a team of Mobile Robotic Drive Units that will bring the items to the packers.
-Mission and Vision The Missions and Vision statements will typically already exist when an architecture program is set up or a Business Architecture is commenced, but there will be some cases where they do not or the mission statement exists but the vision statement is not available.
-These two very simple statements have different purposes.
-A mission statement describes the line of business the organization undertakes and what its purpose is.
-The vision statement is like a summary of the organization's goals or a synopsis of the strategic plan; it describes where the organization wants to be in the future and what its aspirations are.
-These two statements are useful to include in a Business Architecture as they provide a very brief and crisp definition of what the organization is and where it wants to be.
-The business goals should link back to the vision statement, providing a traceability to the fundamental strategic direction of the organization.
-Enterprise Architect allows both the mission and the vision statements to be modeled using the UML Extension mechanism of stereotypes, and these statements can be included in diagrams and related to other elements such as Goals and, in turn, to Objectives.
-These diagrams are compelling for senior executives and line managers, who can see clearly that the architecture work and the subsequent implementation initiatives can be traced back to the strategic primitives.
+Mission and Vision The Mission and Vision statements will typically already exist when an architecture program is set up or a Business Architecture is commenced, but there will be some cases where they do not exist, or the Mission statement exists but the Vision statement is not available.
+These two very simple statements have different purposes: - A Mission statement describes the line of business the organization undertakes and what its purpose is - The Vision statement is like a summary of the organization's goals or a synopsis of the strategic plan; it describes where the organization wants to be in the future and what its aspirations are These two statements are useful to include in a Business Architecture as they provide a very brief and crisp definition of what the organization is and where it wants to be.
+The business goals should link back to the Vision statement, providing a traceability to the fundamental strategic direction of the organization.
+Using Enterprise Architect, there are a number of ways in which you can create Mission and Vision statements in your model, depending on how you want to define and use the statements and the objects representing them.
+Some of the ways are described in the remaining sections of this topic.
+As an Encrypted Document If you are defining new Mission and Vision statements, and want to record the background to each statement, what the statements encapsulate, how they were devised and who contributed, you can generate these broader and more detailed statements as a model document from a Pattern selected from the Model Wizard.
+This document is core to the business and to developments within the business, so it is generated as an encrypted document with password protection.
+This safeguards the document from uncontrolled access and editing; when you want to publish it you can save it to an external file location for public access.
+Follow these steps: